The Covariance Extension Equation: A Riccati-type Approach to Analytic Interpolation: Multivariable analytic interpolation

 \section{Multivariable analytic interpolation}

-Next we consider the multivarible version of the problem stated in Section~\ref{sec:intro}.
+Next we consider the multivariable version of the problem stated in Section~\ref{sec:intro}.
 More precisely, let $F$ be an $\ell\times \ell$ matrix-valued real rational function, analytic in the unit disc $\mathbb{D}$, which satisfies the interpolation condition

 and the positivity condition

 We restrict the complexity of the rational function $F(z)$ by requiring that its McMillan degree be at most $\ell n$, where

 Without loss of generality we may assume that $ z_{0}=0$ and $W_{0}=\frac{1}{2}I$.
 Then $F(z)$ has a realization